 - Study on a course accredited by the British Psychological Society (BPS).

 - Cover topics such as psychology applied to investigative and legal processes, forensic risk assessment, offending behaviour interventions, research methods, and assessment and interventions for personality disorders.

-- Study at a university ranked 9th in the UK for psychology, according to the 2019 QS World University Rankings.
+- Study at a university ranked 7th in the UK for Psychology, according to the 2021 QS World University Rankings.

 - Learn when it suits you through our choice of full-time or part-time study.